- Find a Trail

 The Minnesota Valley State Trail is used by cyclists, equestrians, hikers, snowmobilers, and cross-country skiers.
 The trail passes through the Minnesota Valley State Recreation Area at its southern end as well as other natural areas along its route.
 Portions of the trail run parallel to the Minnesota River, which means that it is subject to flooding in high-water years.
 Along the trail, you’ll encounter oak hardwood forests, oak savanna remnants, and hillsides and bluffs featuring scenic overlooks of the Minnesota River below.
 Wetlands include floodplain marshes, wet meadows, fens, and lakes.
 Wildlife and wildflowers abound.

-Currently, the trail is more than 27 miles long; the 17.6-mile portion of the trail between Belle Plaine and Chaska has a natural surface and can be rough in places.
+Currently, the trail is more than 27 miles long; the 17.6-mile portion of the trail between Belle Plaine and Chaska has a natural surface and can be rough and sandy in places, a challenge for those with narrow-tire bikes.
 Between MN 41 in Chaska and Stagecoach Road (at the intersection of US 169 and County Road 101) in Shakopee, the 9.5-mile segment of the trail is paved.
 There are plans to extend the trail to cover a total of 80 miles between Fort Snelling (where work is already under way) and beyond Belle Plaine to Le Sueur.

 There are restrooms at the Lawrence Unit as well as in cities and parks along the route.